teamplanes/graphql-rate-limit/README.md

 ### Redis Store usage

-It is recommended for bigger applications to use a store instead of relying on servers memory.
+It is recommended to use a persistent store rather than the default InMemoryStore.
 GraphQLRateLimit supports Redis.
 You need to install Redis in your project first.

 ```js